nclarius/pyPL/CPL/README.md

 - The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.
   Compare how the formal definitions can be translated into code almost 1:1, and try to follow why the implementation works the way it does, especially the loop logic for the quantifiers.
+- To follow an evaluation process, I recommend to
-- A recommendation is to set breakpoints and step through an evaluation process symbol by symbol to see how a denotation is computed recursively in line with the inductive definitions, or trace the variables `v` and `v_` to keep track of what the current variable assignment looks like during quantifier evaluation.
+  - set breakpoints at each of the `denot` method instances and step through an evaluation process symbol by symbol to see how a denotation is computed recursively in line with the inductive definitions.
+  - trace (watch or simply print) the variables `v` and `v_` in the `denot` methods to keep track of what the current variable assignment looks like during quantifier evaluation.
 - The `__str__` methods are what makes the expressions formatted human-readable in the output.
 - Simply ignore all the print statements and anything that looks completely unfamiliar to you (such as `w`/modal stuff).